Amparo Rubiales: Politics

 Amparo was the first female member working in the Andalusian Government as the councilor of Presidency in the first Andalusian Government (1982-1984).
 She was named to take part in the Spanish Senate on 22 June 1986, when she belonged the Socialist Parliamentary Group.
 She was in the organs of the Permanent Deputation, as a deputy (from 15 June 1986 to 20 November 1989) and four times as a spokesperson in committees: in the Committee of Autonomies, Organization and Territorial Administration (from 16 September 1986 to 2 September 1989), the Justice Committee (from 17 September 1986 to 2 September 1989), the Committee of the Government Presidency and the Interior (from 17 September 1986 to 30 September 1989) and in the monitoring committee of the Interterritorial Compensation Fund (from 17 September 1986 to 2 September 1989).
 In 1991, Rubiales came back to Seville as a councilor and a spokesperson of the Socialist Municipal Group.
 She was National deputy in 1993 and between 1996 and 2000, Civil governor of Seville and delegate of the Andalusian Government between 1993 and 1996 assuming the Deputy Secretary-General of the Socialist Parliamentary Group.
 Between 2000 and 2004, Amparo was the second vice-president of the Congress of Deputies.
 She was a member of the Advisory Council of Andalusia (2005-2008) and also an elective State Councilor from 2008 to 2012.
 In addition, she was a member of the World Interparliamentary Union and the president of the Parliamentary Friendship Group with Italy, Greece and Argentina.

-In July 2012 she was appointed president for the PSOE-A.
+Controversies

+In July 2012 she was appointed president for the PSOE-A, a position from which she resigned on June 8, 2023, after calling the general coordinator of the Popular Party Elías Bendodo a "Nazi Jew".
+She admitted she used someone's religion, origin, or ethnicity for political criticism.
+No other politician was identified with his origin or religion.